Installing Adafruit OLED libraries

 If the SSD1306 library was correctly installed, you should see a teal “INSTALLED” label next to it as we do below:

-Library installation folder location on OS
+Library installation folder location

-• On Mac, /Users/<username>/Documents/Arduino/libraries
+• Mac: /Users/<username>/Documents/Arduino/libraries

 Arduino Library directory on Windows Arduino Library directory on Mac

-You’ll note that the libraries folder contains raw source and not pre-compiled binaries.
+You’ll note that the libraries folder contains raw source code and not pre-compiled binaries.
 The Arduino IDE compiles the underlying library files differently depending on the selected board.

 Return to OLED lesson